MORGANTOWN, W.Va. (ChurchMilitant.com) - A lawsuit against Bp. Michael Bransfield for sexual assault has been settled quickly for unknown reasons.

 J.E. worked for Bransfield's interim personal secretary in May 2014.
 On a trip to Charleston, J.E. claims that, one night, Bransfield was drunk and locked himself out of the parish.
 After J.E. let Bransfield inside, he "grabbed J.E. from behind, pulled J.E. against him, running his hands down J.E.'s chest and over his genitals."

-The diocese, with Bransfield signed on, tried to have the suit dismissed by saying that the two-year statute of limitations had expired.
+The diocese tried to have the suit dismissed by claiming that the two-year statute of limitations had expired.

 The USCCB also tried to have the suit dismissed, saying that, while Bransfield was a member and general secretary of their national conference of bishops, the conference only has an advisory role with no authority to hire, terminate, direct, supervise or oversee any individual priests.

 J.E. responded to both motions at the end of May.
 Then, the case was suddenly settled.

 The details of the settlement are unknown.